-Trends Related to Ownership in NCM LLC
+Trends Related to Ownership

-In accordance with NCM LLC's Common Unit Adjustment Agreement with its founding members, on an annual basis NCM LLC determines the amount of common membership units to be issued to or returned by the founding members based on theatre additions or dispositions during the previous year.
-During the first quarter of 2016 and 2015, NCM LLC issued 1,416,515 and 2,160,915 common membership units to its founding members, respectively, for the rights to exclusive access to the theatre screens and attendees added, net of dispositions by the founding members to NCM LLC's network during the previous year.
-NCM LLC recorded a net intangible asset of \$21.1 million and \$31.4 million during the first quarter of 2016 and 2015, respectively, as a result of the Common Unit Adjustments.
+In accordance with our Common Unit Adjustment Agreement with our founding members, on an annual basis we determine the amount of common membership units to be issued to or returned by the founding members based on theatre additions or dispositions during the previous year.
+During the first quarter of 2016 and 2015, we issued 1,416,515 and 2,160,915 common membership units to our founding members, respectively, for the rights to exclusive access to the theatre screens and attendees added, net of dispositions by the founding members to our network during the previous year.
+We recorded a net intangible asset of \$21.1 million and \$31.4 million during the first quarter of 2016 and 2015, respectively, as a result of the Common Unit Adjustments.